Git-i/yoyo-lang/README.md

     scene: mut Scene;
     // initialize with a million entities somehow with entity as scene.get_entity_mut(90) {
-        //entity is a {&mut Entity}? and scene cannot be modified }
+        //entity is a (&mut Entity)? and scene cannot be modified }
 }
 ```